amittssaini/ai-chat/README.md

-# 🤖 Ask AI Flow App
+# 🤖 Ask AI CHAT App

 A modern **MERN + React Flow** based web application where users can input prompts, get AI-generated responses, and visualize the flow between input and output nodes.